Peace & Prosperity

 Peace & Prosperity (富贵平安) ran for 170 episodes series produced by Mediacorp Channel 8.
 It stars Xiang Yun, Desmond Tan, Belinda Lee, Tong Bingyu, Dawn Yeoh, Tracy Lee, Julie Tan, Michelle Wong and Zhang Wei as the casts in this series.
+The series wrapped on 22 August 2016, being the last drama series filmed in Mediacorp’s former Caldecott Broadcast Centre Number 6 film studio.

 The show replaced the second half of the 7.00 pm drama timeslot, airing weekdays from April 4, 2016, 7.30 pm to 8.00 pm on weekdays making it the 3rd long form half hour drama airing together with news-current affairs programme Hello Singapore at 6.30pm.

 Plot

 Peace and Prosperity is centered around the lives of the Huang family who have been running a TCM (traditional Chinese medicine) clinic for three generations.
 The family-run business is on the search for its next successor as the young generation of Huangs are not interested in TCM and have yet to prove themselves capable of running the business.
 The clinic was founded by Huang Datong's father and is now operated by his daughter-in-law Shen Ping'an, who is also caring for six daughters; Ziting, Zishan, Zijun, Ziyu, Zihong and Zixin.

 Shen Ping'an's vast knowledge in Chinese medicine is well known in the neighbourhood and many people show up at the hall for her medical consultation.
 Huang Datong's elder son, Huang Yuanhao and his wife Lin Shuzhi open a fruit stall near "Prosperity Hall", idling their days away.
 The only thing that motivates them is plotting Shen Ping'an's downfall so that they can get a share of ‘Prosperity Hall" for themselves.
 They are constantly creating trouble and distrust within the family.
 They have a son named Huang Zihao who is a lazy and spoilt young man.
 Datong does not trust them to take over "Prosperity Hall" and decides to let Ping An manage the hall.
 Datong is still bothered by the choice of possible successor to Ping An.

 Huang Datong sponsors Yingxiong's study in traditional Chinese medicine and hopes of having him as a grandson-in-law and subsequently, his successor.
 Hong Yingxiong is in love with Zihong but Zihong went to New York and came back with Lan Baojie; as he still has not given up on Zihong, the show is left in a cliffhanger.